jaclu/tmux-menus/README.md

 This boolean parameter defaults to `No`

+This feature is disabled when whiptail / dialog is used.

 If set to true each menu will include an extra item `Display Commands` with the shortcut `!`